poulami433/Adventure-Works-bike-shop-power-bi-project/README.md

 3. Analytical Report : Detailed reports focusing on sales performance , customer demographics ,inventory management and more.
 4. Visualizations : A range of visualization including bar charts , line graphs , pic charts ,and maps offering intuitive data interpretations .

   In this project I used Power Bi to visualize the sales and returns data of a hypothetical bike shop .
-Adventure
+Adventure Works .
+Using techniques learned throughout the course .
+I visualized global data across time periods ,products and customers .

+  I decided to use this project purely as a method to learn the visualization and amalysis techniques , choosing not to actually